-During the Reporting Period an evaluation process of the senior executives was completed.
+An evaluation of senior executives is completed on a bi-annual basis.
 The evaluation consisted of a formal review of performance against the core competencies expected of each senior executive.
 The review also considered what additional training or development could be done to improve or further align each senior executive's actual performance against their expected performance.